 Don’t skip on safety

 One final comment on the topic of PWC accessories is the concern of safety.
-While jet skis are a lot safer than when they were first invented in the early 70s, it is still important to make sure you have space for the necessary safety features.
+While jet skis are a lot safer (my post) than when they were first invented in the early 70s, it is still important to make sure you have space for the necessary safety equipment.

 This includes making sure that there are life jackets for all people on board the PWC as well as a fire extinguisher.
 It’s also important never to speed and to respect the water.
 And avoid putting yourself in danger by following the tips in my post.

 The fact of the matter is that rod holders are necessary if you plan to fish on a PWC.
 Not only are they practical, but they are really convenient.
 They allow you to fish while maintaining steering control and provide you with support.

 Taking into account your fishing strategy and your budget, there are many rod holders and cooler combo options available on the market.
 It’s just a question of knowing which one is right for you.